 32. WESTFJORDS

-The Westfjords is a rugged peninsula of mountains cut by massive fjords stretching out to the Atlantic Ocean in the northwest corner of Iceland.
+The Westfjords are a rugged peninsula of mountains cut by massive fjords in the northwest corner of Iceland.
 It’s a wild landscape, isolated from the rest of the country by large inlets.

-The remoteness of the Westfjords gives it a local charm and a slower pace that can be hard to find in some of the more tourist-focused areas of Iceland.
+The remoteness of the Westfjords gives it a local charm and a slower pace that are hard to find in some of Iceland’s more tourist-focused areas.

-The highlights are Látrabjarg Cliffs, one of the most important bird habitats in the world; Rauðisandur, a 10-kilometre black sand beach; and Dynjandi and spectacular waterfall.
+The highlights are Látrabjarg Cliffs, one of the most important bird habitats in the world; Rauðisandur, a 10-kilometre-long black-sand beach; and Dynjandi, a spectacular waterfall.

 33. SNAEFELLSNES & KIRKJUFELL